Doesn’t our sin make God look good?

 - 3:16 Wherever they go, they ruin lives and leave people suffering in misery.

 - 3:19 We know this much.
-The Jewish law is a law for the Jews.
-This law was intended to show them that everyone is accountable to God and that no one can talk their way out of it.
+The Jewish law is a law for Jews.
+This law was intended to show them that everyone is accountable to God.
+No excuses.

 - 3:20 But we know this, too.
 No one can have a good relationship with God simply by obeying the law.
 All the law does is show us what we’re doing wrong.

 - 3:21 Now we know how to become a good-hearted person who pleases God.
 It’s not by following the laws that Moses gave us.
-In fact, those laws and the prophets confirm this.
+In fact, those laws and the prophets confirm this, and point to a better way.

-- 3:22 God accepts people who put their faith in Jesus the Messiah.
+- 3:22 God’s goodness is available to everyone who puts their faith in Jesus the Messiah.
 It doesn’t matter who those people are.

 - 3:23 Everyone has sinned.
-Everyone falls short of the honorable standard8 God sets.
+Everyone falls short of the honorable standards9 God sets.

 God gives us better than we deserve

-- 3:24 Yet our relationship with God is good.
+- 3:24 Yet our relationship with God can be good.
 That’s because of God’s kindness.
-Through Christ Jesus, we’ve been spared the punishment we deserve for our sins.9
+Through Christ Jesus, we’ve been spared the punishment we deserve for our sins.10

 - 3:25 Our sins are a capital offense, but God sent Jesus to take our punishment.
-Jesus bled10 and died for the sins we committed.
-Forgiveness is available for everyone who puts their faith in Jesus.
+Jesus bled11 and died for the sins we committed.
+This shows God's forgiveness.
+He forgives everyone who puts their faith in Jesus.

-- 3:26 God sent Jesus into our generation to remind us that he’s a fair judge.
-He forgives those of us who put their faith in Jesus.
+- 3:26 God sent Jesus here to remind us he’s a generous judge.
+He forgives everyone who trusts Jesus.

-- 3:27 So, what’s there to brag about?
+- 3:27 So, what do we have to brag about?
 God’s approval isn’t about keeping the law.
 It’s about keeping the faith.

-- 3:28 Listen, God accepts us just the way we are.
-It’s because of our faith, not because we obey the laws Moses gave us.
+- 3:28 Listen, God accepts us because of our faith.
+It’s not because we obey the laws Moses gave us.

-- 3:29 Is God the God of just the Jews.
-Isn’t he the God of everyone else, too?
+- 3:29 Is God the God of just the Jews?
+Isn’t he the God of everyone?
 He sure is.

-- 3:30 There’s just one God of everyone.
-He’s going to accept the circumcised Jews because of their faith.
-And he’s going to do the same for uncircumcised non-Jews because of their faith.
+- 3:30 There’s just one God for everyone.
+He accepts circumcised Jews because of their faith.
+He accepts uncircumcised non-Jews because of their faith.

 - 3:31 Do we retire the law by promoting faith?
 No way.
-Faith confirms what the law teaches.
-11
+Faith confirms what the law teaches and finishes what it started.12

-The writer of Genesis says God started drawing people to himself by selecting one man, Abraham, whose descendants became one nation, the Jewish people.
-Through the nation of Israel, God expected the world to become acquainted with him and with his expectations for citizens of his spiritual kingdom.
-In a sense, Jewish laws introduced the Jews to God and invited them to live their lives devoted to him.
+The writer of Genesis says God planned to draw people to himself by selecting one man, Abraham, whose descendants became the nation of Israel.
+Through the nation of Israel, God wanted the world to become acquainted with him and with his expectations for citizens of his spiritual kingdom.
+God gave the Jews laws to introduce himself to them.
+And he invited them to live under the blessings of those laws and in devotion to him.
 God told Abraham, “All the families on the planet will be better off because of you and your family.
 You are going to make this world a better place” (Genesis 12:3).
 God promised to do this through the Jewish people.
-New Testament writers claim that God fulfilled this promise by sending his Son, Jesus, born into a Jewish family.
+New Testament writers claim that the Jews failed to obey God.
+So, God fulfilled this promise by sending the Messiah, his Son Jesus, born into a Jewish family.

 Paraphrase of Psalm 51:4.